the flag of Israel, proudly at Masada, the ancient fortress

 "When he held his court in Caesarea, and entertained his friends in true Roman style, wild beasts were brought into the arena, and Judean captives fought with them until they were torn to death; or they were forced to fight one against another, dying at each other hands.
 Thus at Caesarea, two thousand five hundred brave Judean youths perished in this manner to celebrate the birthday of Domitian, the brother of the conqueror."
 (History of the Jews, Heinrich Graetz, Volume Two, 1893, Page 312)

-This year my son and his son, my grandson, went to Italy for a visit.
+This year I took my son and his son, my grandson, to Rome for a visit.
 They posed in front of that Arch of Titus and took a photo.
-But now this is different, you see my grandson is Israeli, he was born in Israel.
+But now this is different, you see my grandson is Israeli, he was born in Israel, the first member of our family to be born in our land since that defeat in the eear 70..
 So after 2,000 years my grandson stands next to the arch and says 'I have returned to Israel, I am a Judean, we are no longer your captives.'
 So every day of my life is a good day."

 My friends, there is no more "Judea Capta"; The Roman Empire is just a piece of history.
 We are once again a free and independent people living in our own land by our own laws.
 The fierce and brave Judeans of old did not die in vain.
 Their spirit carried through the generations, through generations of exiled, scattered people, and burst forth in our times.
 This warrior nation rose again and reclaimed our birthright.
 Our soldiers once again climb up to Masada and Jerusalem.
 Our flag is raised once more.